 That means that your child will need a few days off from school – ideally, at least 3 to 5 – after wisdom teeth surgery to ensure that he or she gets enough rest for proper healing.
 While complications are fairly rare in patients who follow their surgeon’s post-surgical instructions carefully, it’s also a good idea to schedule in some “just in case” time to ensure your child has a bit of leeway for any unexpected problems, such as dry socket or infection, that can extend the time it takes to fully recover from wisdom teeth removal.

-Wisdom Teeth Removal Washington, DC: Careful Scheduling Can Minimize Academic Set-Backs
+Wisdom Teeth Removal: Careful Scheduling Can Minimize Academic Set-Backs

-For more information on the wisdom teeth removal procedure or to schedule a consultation, contact our office in the Washington, DC area at (202) 386-7100.
+For more information on the wisdom teeth removal procedure or to schedule a consultation, contact our office at (202) 386-7100.